Lyon confirm Juninho Pernambucano return to club, Sylvinho named manager | Goal.com

-Lyon legend Juninho Pernambucano will return to the Ligue 1 club in the capacity of sporting director, confirmed OL president Jean-Michel Aulas on Saturday.
+Lyon legend Juninho Pernambucano will return to the Ligue 1 club in the capacity of sporting director, confirmed OL president Jean-Michel Aulas on Saturday, with Sylvinho taking over as coach.

 Juninho spent eight years at Lyon from 2001 to 2009, a stint that included a record run of seven straight league titles.